Deere & Company (NYSE:DE) PT Raised to $415.00

-Deere & Company (NYSE:DE) had its price target lifted by equities research analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $400.00 to $415.00 in a research note issued to investors on Friday, Analyst Ratings Network reports.
-The brokerage currently has a “buy” rating on the industrial products company’s stock.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s price target suggests a potential upside of 8.07% from the stock’s current price.
+Deere & Company (NYSE:DE) had its price objective raised by Citigroup from $400.00 to $415.00 in a research note published on Friday morning, The Fly reports.
+The firm currently has a buy rating on the industrial products company’s stock.

-Deere & Company (NYSE:DE) last announced its earnings results on Thursday, February 18th.
-The industrial products company reported $3.87 EPS for the quarter, topping the consensus estimate of $2.17 by $1.70.
-The firm had revenue of $8.05 billion for the quarter, compared to the consensus estimate of $7.12 billion.
+Deere & Company (NYSE:DE) last issued its quarterly earnings data on Thursday, February 18th.
+The industrial products company reported $3.87 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.17 by $1.70.
 Deere & Company had a net margin of 7.74% and a return on equity of 22.17%.
-The business’s quarterly revenue was up 23.3% on a year-over-year basis.
-During the same quarter last year, the firm posted $1.63 EPS.
-On average, equities research analysts predict that Deere & Company will post 13.09 earnings per share for the current year.
+The business had revenue of $8.05 billion during the quarter, compared to analyst estimates of $7.12 billion.
+During the same period in the prior year, the business earned $1.63 EPS.
+The company’s revenue for the quarter was up 23.3% on a year-over-year basis.
+On average, sell-side analysts predict that Deere & Company will post 13.09 earnings per share for the current year.

+The firm also recently disclosed a quarterly dividend, which was paid on Monday, May 10th.
+Investors of record on Wednesday, March 31st were given a dividend of $0.90 per share.
+This represents a $3.60 dividend on an annualized basis and a dividend yield of 0.94%.
+This is an increase from Deere & Company’s previous quarterly dividend of $0.76.
+The ex-dividend date of this dividend was Tuesday, March 30th.
+Deere & Company’s dividend payout ratio (DPR) is presently 41.43%.

-A number of large investors have recently added to or reduced their stakes in the business.
-Diamant Asset Management Inc. boosted its position in Deere & Company by 2.3% in the first quarter.
-Diamant Asset Management Inc. now owns 1,217 shares of the industrial products company’s stock valued at $455,000 after buying an additional 27 shares in the last quarter.
-TCI Wealth Advisors Inc. boosted its position in Deere & Company by 2.2% in the first quarter.
-TCI Wealth Advisors Inc. now owns 1,327 shares of the industrial products company’s stock valued at $496,000 after buying an additional 29 shares in the last quarter.
-Choate Investment Advisors boosted its position in Deere & Company by 0.8% in the first quarter.
-Choate Investment Advisors now owns 3,621 shares of the industrial products company’s stock valued at $1,355,000 after buying an additional 29 shares in the last quarter.
-Foster Group Inc. boosted its position in Deere & Company by 2.4% in the first quarter.
-Foster Group Inc. now owns 1,296 shares of the industrial products company’s stock valued at $485,000 after buying an additional 30 shares in the last quarter.
-Finally, ProVise Management Group LLC raised its stake in shares of Deere & Company by 2.2% in the first quarter.
-ProVise Management Group LLC now owns 1,380 shares of the industrial products company’s stock worth $516,000 after acquiring an additional 30 shares during the last quarter.
-Hedge funds and other institutional investors own 66.77% of the company’s stock.
+Large investors have recently modified their holdings of the stock.
+Cpwm LLC boosted its holdings in Deere & Company by 3.7% during the 1st quarter.
+Cpwm LLC now owns 1,416 shares of the industrial products company’s stock valued at $530,000 after acquiring an additional 50 shares during the period.
+Citizens Financial Group Inc RI purchased a new position in Deere & Company during the 1st quarter valued at about $249,000.
+MML Investors Services LLC boosted its holdings in Deere & Company by 10.1% during the 1st quarter.
+MML Investors Services LLC now owns 15,424 shares of the industrial products company’s stock valued at $5,771,000 after acquiring an additional 1,412 shares during the period.
+GHP Investment Advisors Inc. purchased a new position in Deere & Company during the 1st quarter valued at about $258,000.
+Finally, Nikulski Financial Inc. boosted its holdings in Deere & Company by 0.6% during the 1st quarter.
+Nikulski Financial Inc. now owns 6,786 shares of the industrial products company’s stock valued at $2,539,000 after acquiring an additional 41 shares during the period.
+66.77% of the stock is owned by hedge funds and other institutional investors.

 About Deere & Company